guelowrd/superfluid-mini-ui/README.md

 ![app opening screen](./public/app-screenshot-1.png "app opening screen")

-If the input address does not have a Lens handle, the user cannot create a SuperFluid strem:
+If the input address does not have a Lens handle, the user cannot create a SuperFluid stream:

 ![address invalid screen](./public/app-screenshot-2.0.png "app address invalid screen")